Omu Rice

 Instructions

-- Whisk together the chicken stock and Korean ketchup set aside.
+- Whisk together the chicken stock (torigara), Korean ketchup, and Hontsuyu Soup Base & Sauce set aside.

-- Melt the butter int he pan or wok over medium heat.
+- Melt the butter into the pan or wok over medium heat.

 - Carfully fold it like a stuffed burrito, until all the rice in added into the egg.